Between the famous Cours Saleya Brocante and the vast Antique District around the Nice Port, you won’t go home empty handed…

 On the third Saturday of each month, the Antiquaires of the Port haul their best bargains out to the nearest town square, taking over beautiful Place Garibaldi to hold an all-day open-air Brocante.
 While you’re there, the place to lunch is Café de Chineurs (roughly translates to antique-hunters café), just off Garibaldi square at 1 rue Cassini, where you’ll feel right at home because the whole place has been put together with funky finds from the brocantes and antique markets.
 Best to reserve because they are especially packed on brocante day +33 4 93 89 09 62

 The famous weekly Cours Saleya Brocante in Old Nice has gotten so big that it now spills out to take over the nearby Palais du Justice square as well.
-This Brocante is a Monday magnet: Antique fans come from flooding in from Italy, and antique dealers come from all over the coast.
+This Brocante is a Monday magnet: Antique fans come flooding in from Italy, and antique dealers come from all over the coast.
 It goes from early morning to 4pm, when you can get the best bargains as they start to pack up.

 - Cannes on Saturdays and Mondays